Long-awaited COVID-19 antiviral drug remdesivir arrives in Minnesota

 Although most people who are infected with the new coronavirus recover without needing medical attention, people with underlying health conditions are most likely to need to be hospitalized.

-Of about 2,400 Minnesota patients, 79% had at least one existing medical problem, including hypertension, cardiovascular diseases, diabetes and obesity, according to the Health Department.
+Of about 2,400 Minnesota patients, 79% had at least one existing medical problem, such as hypertension, cardiovascular diseases, diabetes and obesity, according to the Health Department.

 The number of people needing hospital care in Minnesota has been steadily decreasing throughout June, with 181 people in intensive care beds and 170 in general hospital beds as of Wednesday.